Huhassein/MAKA-Mmap/README.md

 # MAKA-Mmap
 This repository implements a deep learning pipeline for predicting real-valued inter-residue distance maps from protein features, along with tools for training, evaluation, and visualization.
-The model combines advanced architectures (e.g., Mamba, KAN) and supports modular evaluation with detailed metrics.

 🚀 Training the Model
 python train.py \